 These cases are known as group actions, and need a high level of organisation and efficiency - something that our accidents abroad specialists are very experienced in.

-One high-profile case which Lanyon Bowdler specialists were instrumental in, was a coach crash in the French Alps involving 23 people in 2006.
+One high-profile case which Lanyon Bowdler specialists were instrumental in, was a coach crash in the French Alps involving 23 people.
 The team successfully recovered more than £1.3 million in damages for the victims, one of whom had a serious brain injury with many others suffering from orthopaedic and whiplash injuries.

 If you have concerns that your illness was due to poor hygiene in a hotel or restaurant it is likely that other customers have become ill too and it might even be possible for you to make a group claim with other affected holidaymakers.